ecogodi/fprime/README.md

 2. a map of results, with the given keys and for each the result of that execution

 #### Nota Bene:
-* you _can_ pass numeric keys to the generator, as in `next.push(42)`.
-If _all_ keys are numeric, the results will still be grouped as in the array-like case.
-Since you can provide any numeric key the array might be _sparse_ resulting in some arguments being fed as undefined to the next step.
+* you can pass numeric keys to the generator, as in `next.push(42)`.
+If _all_ keys are numeric, the results will still be grouped as in the queued case.
+Since you can provide any numeric key the arguments array fed to the next step might be _sparse_, resulting in some arguments being undefined.
 * if a parallelized function executes a callback with more than one result argument, an array of values will be grouped instead of a single result value.
 * if you mix synchronous calls of parallel next functions with asynchronous passing of callbacks, the sync. calls will execute immediatly, but their result will still wait the async. ones.